dy/color-ranger/README.md

 * At first, it needs implementing WebGL shaders version, or combining somehow with [color-space-canvas](https://github.com/rosskettle/color-space-canvas) module.
 * At second, there’s no HUSL space in webworker available, because HUSL space requires intricated serialization of code for web-worker.
 * Also it might need to add a triangular shape rendering.
-* It’s a good idea to add server-side rendering as well.
+* It’s a good idea to test server-side rendering as well.
 * Asm-js calculation

 So please fork, add fixes/features, make a PR.
 Color-ranger is an unlicensed project in that it is free to use or modify.